Fisheries and Marine Ecosystem Model Intercomparison Project

-The Fisheries and Marine Ecosystem Model Intercomparison Project (Fish-MIP) is a marine biology project to compare computer models of the impact of climate change on sea life.
+The Fisheries and Marine Ecosystem Model Intercomparison Project (FishMIP) is a marine biology project to compare computer models of the impact of climate change on sea life.
 Founded in 2013 as part of the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP), it was established to answer questions about the future of marine biodiversity, seafood supply, fisheries, and marine ecosystem functioning in the context of various climate change scenarios.
 It combines diverse marine ecosystem models from both the global and regional scale through a standardized protocol for ensemble modelling in an attempt to correct for any bias in the individual models that make up the ensemble.
-Fish-MIP's goal is to use this ensemble modelling to project a more robust picture of the future state of fisheries and marine ecosystems under the impacts of climate change, and ultimately to help inform fishing policy.
+FishMIP's goal is to use this ensemble modelling to project a more robust picture of the future state of fisheries and marine ecosystems under the impacts of climate change, and ultimately to help inform fishing policy.

 Background

 Ensemble modelling

 Ensemble modelling is combining the outputs of multiple models that are all working on the same question.
 This allows researchers to analyze the different vulnerabilities of each individual model, and weigh the impact of particular inputs.
 Aggregating all the outputs and then using the outputs with the highest frequency across the models minimizes the error in the projection.